PipHoward/data-sharing-soe/_episodes/intro.md

   - Why is data sharing important?
 objectives:
   - Understand what the workshop will contain.
-  - Understand how to access resources, ask for help, and give feedback.
   - "Identify reasons for sharing your research data. "
   - Identify and mitigate concerns about sharing data
 keypoints: